mmondics/ocpz-compliance-operator/README.md

     ```
     </details>

-    In the tables above, the Status column is one of the following:
+    In the outputs above, the Status column is one of the following:

     | ComplianceCheckResult Status | Description                                                                                                       |
     |------------------------------|-------------------------------------------------------------------------------------------------------------------|